 The biggest change, according to Liselotte Ingesson Politis, section head at the Swedish Migration Board, is the so-called screening of asylum seekers.

-When applicants come to Sweden, or are found in Sweden, the police authority has the responsibility to identify the individual based on identity and security, she says.
+When applicants come to Sweden, or are found in Sweden, the police authority is responsible for identifying who the individual is, based on identity and security checks, she says.

 Common database